by Debbie Hodge

 This month, our Creative Team took the challenge to design pages incorporating those 3 elements of nostalgic packaging, signage and advertisements.

 Christy Strickler‘s page about her pregnancy cravings was inspired by retro-look Sprite soda 12-pack packing featuring an old fashioned wood crate and burst (another retro motif).
 She kept things simple to reflect the basic color scheme and design on her inspiration piece.
+See the inspiration from nostalgic soda packaging.

 Christy says, “The wood crate inspired the canvas for my layout, and the burst became my photo foundation.
 I inked photo edges in black and distressed the cardstock to resemble the worn label on the crate.”